dsokol/r-atlanta/faq.md

 **How do I make sure to be notified of reddit meetups?**

 Search r/atlanta for the word 'meetup' every week or so.
 Sometimes there are spur-of-the-moment meetups that happen that night, and we hope that people organizing such flash meets post also on our [Facebook page](http://www.facebook.com/atlantaredditors) to increase awareness.
 If you use an RSS reader to subscribe to r/atlanta, this will help.
+There is also a facebook group for that kind of thing.

 **I'm new here.
 Where should I go out to eat/drink/do things?**